zhanglin-wu/cairomm-pangomm-on-linux-docker/README.md

 # Learning to use cairomm and pangomm in Linux docker container

-This contains some C++ example programs that use cairomm and pangomm.
+This contains some C++ example programs that use cairomm and pangomm to render shapes and unicode text into images and PDF, and measure the pixel size of unicode text.
 These programs run in a Linux docker image.

 ## What does the examples do?

 1. Cairomm examples can render circle, line, and reactagle into png and svg, and PDF.
-2. Pangomm examples can render unicode text like Latin letters, Chinese, Japanese, Emoji, and measure pixel size of text.
+2. Pangomm examples can render unicode text like Latin letters, Chinese, Japanese, Emoji, and measure pixel size of unicode text.

 ## Build and run